0xEE00/help/Adriatic/VATBooks.md

 4. Choose Group Type for VAT Book Group to define how VAT Books should be printed:
 - VAT Entries to print detailed VAT Book.
 - Total to print only sum of VAT Entries.
 5. Choose Totaling from list of VAT Books if Group Type Total is chosen.
+This function is used only in Serbia.
 6. Enter Tag Name to prepare export of VAT Book.
+This function is used only in Serbia.
 7. Choose Include Columns from list of preset Columns.
+This function is used only in Serbia.
 8. After line is inserted choose VAT Identifiers by choosing Process in ribbon.
 Enter list of all VAT Identifiers that will be printed on VAT Books.

 ### VAT Book Setup